Call us

 Nonetheless, StoreFloor is only intended for storage and occasional access, and we recommend that you don’t overload your joists.
 If you do, they may bend under the weight and cause cracks in the plasterboard ceiling below.
 (It’s very rare for a joist to completely snap, you’d have to put a lot of weight in your attic to make that happen).

+Thicker joists will be able to take larger loads.
 Remember that all houses are different though, and it is your responsibility to load your deck sensibly.
 If in doubt, please consult a structural engineer.

-Shop for LoftZone StoreFloor
+Shop for your Attic!